 This holiday is a carefully designed safari through many of the most wildlife-rich areas, focused on birding and mammals, and with excellent opportunities for photography.
 Uganda boasts around 1080 birds, and on this carefully prepared itinerary we hope to see approx 300 species, including the impressive Shoebill, striking Bateleur Eagle and elusive African Finfoot.
 Among the wide diversity of birds we will be looking for are many avian specialities of central Africa, and a good number of endemic species.
-Large mammals of interest include Lion, Hippo, Elephant and Nile Crocodile, and a key highlight of the holiday will be the opportunity to see both Mountain Gorilla and Chimpanzee.
+A key highlight of the holiday will be the opportunity to see both Mountain Gorilla and Chimpanzee.

 As might be expected, our journey takes us to many of the most important wildlife locations in Uganda.
 Our first key destination is the Mabamba Wetlands, where we quietly approach Shoebill and many other wetland birds in canoes; Kibale National Park is wonderful for primates including Chimpanzee; the famous Queen Elizabeth National Park and its Kazinga Channel should yield Hippo, Nile Crocodile and a wide diversity of birdlife; Bwindi Impenetrable Forest National Park offers the opportunity to encounter Mountain Gorilla, and Lake Mburo, our final National Park, holds Eland, Burchell's Zebra, Cape Buffalo and many more new birds.
 Our tour includes three enjoyable boat trips, giving us exceptional views of birds and animals with minimum effort, an important part of this holiday.